Jay-agg/Skechy/README.md

 # Sketchy

-**Sketchy** is a powerful SaaS automation builder designed to streamline and automate complex workflows.
-With real-time collaboration, an intuitive interface, and scalable backend support, Sketchy empowers teams to build and manage automated processes efficiently.
+**Sketchy** is a real-time collaborative platform designed to facilitate teamwork through interactive whiteboards, drawing tools, shapes, and more.
+This workspace is ideal for brainstorming sessions, planning, and collaborative design.

 ## Screenshots